 To write a good photographer cover letter, focus on how you can take clear, striking images for the client or organization that posted the job.
-Link to your online portfolio and emphasize your related skills like subject lighting, image editing, or equipment troubleshooting.
+Link to your online portfolio and emphasize your related skills, such as subject lighting or equipment troubleshooting.

 This guide will help you write a cover letter that gets you interviews for your next job as a photographer.